commercetools/commercetools-sync-java/docs/adr/0003-syncing-attribute-type-changes.md

 ## Decision

-We decided use the approach 3, because unpredictability of other approaches and might nor work reliably, because [removeAttributeDefinition](https://docs.commercetools.com/api/projects/productTypes#remove-attributedefinition) action from product types is [eventually consistent](https://docs.commercetools.com/api/general-concepts#eventual-consistency) which deletes all corresponding attributes on all products with this product type.
+The third approach is favoured due to the unpredictability of the other approaches since [removeAttributeDefinition](https://docs.commercetools.com/api/projects/productTypes#remove-attributedefinition) action is [eventually consistent](https://docs.commercetools.com/api/general-concepts#eventual-consistency) now and only takes place after the corresponding attribute has been removed from all the products asynchronously by the platform.

 ### Best practice to change type